whosonfirst/electron-whosonfirst-bookmarks/README.md

 This is wetter-than-wet paint.
 If you don't have the time or the inclination for a lot of unknown-unknowns and a measure of bad craziness then it's probably still "too soon".
 If you're up for some adventure then welcome!

+Unfortunately there isn't much in the way of documentation yet, but there is a [long and twisty blog post](https://whosonfirst.org/blog/2018/02/02/privatezen/) about the project.

 ## Install

 First of all you will need to have [Git](https://git-scm.com/), [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
 On a Mac these are all easy to install with the [Homebrew](https://brew.sh/) package manager.
 On Linux all the dependencies are available via tools like `apt` or `yum`.
 On Windows I'm afraid I have no idea what the state of the art is these days.